micro-editor/filetree-plugin/README.md

 The `..` near the top is used to move back a directory, from your current position.

 All directories have a `/` added to the end of it, and are syntax-highlighted as a `special` character.\
-If it hasn't been uncompressed, there will be a `+` to the left of it.
-If it has been uncompressed, it will be a `-` instead.
+If the directory is expanded, there will be a `+` to the left of it.
+If it is collapsed there will be a `-` instead.

 **NOTE:** If you change files without using the plugin, it can't know what you did.
 The only fix is to close and open the tree.